Chart of Accounts

 See Date

-Date the record was last changed in the accounting service provider.
+The date on which this record was last modified in the accounting service.

 The Account Reference Object